Visualize data density and histograms with heat maps

 Modify a heat map’s visual representation

-The Visual section in a heat map's Settings tab controls how Observability Platform visualizes data in the heat map.
+The Visual section in a heat map’s Settings tab controls how Observability Platform visualizes data in the heat map, including its color palette and displayed value range.

 - Color palette: Determines the heat map gradient’s color palette.
 For example,